AuraDevelopmentTeam/slf4j-plugin/README.md

 ### Adding it to your project

 You can easily use this library by including it as a maven dependency, as all releases get uploaded to our maven repository.
-(Replace `{version}` with the appropriate version!)
+(Replace `{bungeecord|spigot}` with the appropriate edition for your platform and `{version}` with the appropriate version!)

 #### Maven